Efficient Numerical Integration in Reproducing Kernel Hilbert Spaces via Leverage Scores Sampling: Main Results

 \paragraph{Bayesian Quadratures} In the Bayesian literature, one is typically interested in computing not only the integral $\I(f)$, but also a probability distribution encoding the belief in this estimation.
 To achieve this goal, a prior distribution over the integrand $f$ is assumed.
 When this prior is chosen to be a Gaussian process whose covariance function is a kernel $\kr$, the maximum a posteriori estimator corresponds to the optimally-weighted quadrature rule in the RKHS associated to $\kr$.
 Moreover, the variance of $\I(g)$ when $g$ follows the posterior distribution corresponds exactly to the worst-case error of the optimally-weighted quadrature supported on the $m$ nodes, $\Var[\I(g)]=\inf_{w∊\bR^m}\wce$, see e.g. \pcite[Section 3.2]{huszar2012OptimallyweightedHerdingBayesian}.
 This gives another interpretation to our target objective, and justifies for instance that the sequential Bayesian quadrature is equivalent to the greedy minimization of the worst-case error (cf. \cref{s:greedy}).

-In this Bayesian context, \textcite{briol2017SamplingProblemKernel} derived optimal convergence rates for MCMC sampling in Sobolev spaces on $[0,1]^d$ and Quasi Monte Carlo sampling in Sobolev spaces of dominating mixed smoothness, using bounds based of the fill-in distance.
+In this Bayesian context, \textcite{briol2019ProbabilisticIntegrationRole} derived optimal convergence rates for MCMC sampling in Sobolev spaces on $[0,1]^d$ using bounds based of the fill distance, and Quasi Monte-Carlo sampling in Sobolev spaces of dominating mixed smoothness using a result from~\textcite{dick2010DigitalNetsSequences}.

+Rates for adaptive bayesian quadrature methods, for which the choice of the nodes is allowed to depend on the integrand, have also been studied assuming that the target function can be modeled as a transformation of a Gaussian process~\pcite{kanagawa2019ConvergenceGuaranteesAdaptive}.

-\paragraph{Other contributions} A few other methods exist beyond the main families of algorithms presented above, such as particle methods which start directly from a pool of $m$ nodes whose locations are jointly updated by gradient descent \pcite{arbel2019MaximumMeanDiscrepancy}, but no rates have been reported in this setting. \textcite{muandet2014KernelMeanEstimationa} introduced shrinkage estimators and showed that they perform better than Monte Carlo approaches under mild assumptions on the probability distribution of interest.
+\paragraph{Other contributions} A few other methods exist beyond the main families of algorithms presented above, such as particle methods which start directly from a pool of $m$ nodes whose locations are jointly updated by gradient descent \pcite{arbel2019MaximumMeanDiscrepancy}, but no rates have been reported in this setting. \textcite{muandet2014KernelMeanEstimationa} introduced shrinkage estimators and showed that they perform better than Monte-Carlo approaches under mild assumptions on the probability distribution of interest.
 Such shrinkage strategies are complementary to our approach, in the sense that they can be combined with any existing estimator.
 In another context, \textcite{kanagawa2020ConvergenceAnalysisDeterministic} proposed a theoretical analysis in the misspecified setting (\ie when the integrand in \eqref{e:def_int} does not belong to the RKHS used to design the quadrature rule), and showed that adaptivity to the smoothness of the integrand can still be achieved.

 \paragraph{Summary} Overall, our approach has the merit of achieving optimal rates while being efficiently implementable, which complements nicely the state of the art.
 For instance, greedy methods obtain very good empirical results, but the observed rates are not matched by existing theoretical guarantees.
 Other existing random designs do not always yield optimal rates, and are often costly to implement, when not intractable.
 Methods trying to fill uniformly the domain are restricted by definition to bounded domains, and perform poorly in practice (see \Cref{s:experiments}) despite optimal rates being known in some settings \pcite{santin2022SamplingBasedApproximation}; this can likely be explained by high multiplicative constants, and the fact that such methods do not adapt to the target distribution.